telerik/ajax-docs/controls/map/overview.md

 # Map Overview

 **RadMap** for ASP.NET AJAX is a control powered by the	[Kendo UI DataViz Map](https://demos.telerik.com/kendo-ui/map/index) widget.
 This control simplifies the setup of Map Tile Services with	[OpenStreetMap](https://www.openstreetmap.org/#map=8/42.745/25.494) and	[Bing](https://www.bingmapsportal.com/).
 You can use different Shape layers and GeoJSON data to create helpful map modules in ASP.NET web applications.
 The rich built-in functionality of the Map allows you to add and control predefined layouts, markers, tooltips, zoom levels, UI elements and many more.

 The **RadMap** control in the Telerik® UI for ASP.NET AJAX suite is available since **2014 Q2** version.

+#### Key Features
 The control offers a rich set of features:

 * Zoom and pan (mouse and touch support plus dedicated UI elements).